Breadcrumb navigation

 Online Short Courses Requirements

-All sessions take place online using Zoom.
+All sessions will take place online using Zoom.
 A Zoom link will be sent to you in advance of the course start date with further instructions.

 To participate in online classes you will need the following: